DelphiWorlds/DeviceLens/README.md

 ## Change history:

+v1.1.0 (January 2nd, 2020)

+* Added Device Explorer
+* Added simulation of "doze" mode
+* Fixed auto search/config for location of SDK, adb executable etc so that Device Lens can run on a machine without Delphi installed

 v1.0.1 (October 3rd, 2019)

 * Fixed parsing of process list for (at least) Symbol TC70 and Lenovo Tab 3 devices